Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.29.md

 ## 2024.07.16

-## 2024.07.15

-- [ ] Roll back entrypoint permissions as they didn't fix issue of making volumes accessible outside of container.

-- [ ] Host dataset in read only → To adjust permissions we could changed the `chmod` in the entrypoint, but then would have to rebuild the image.
-- [ ] Handle database creation in slurm build script.
-- [ ] Write notes on current build.
-- [ ] Make sure that dirs are visible with `chown` and `chmod`.
-Get permissions correct so view all necessary dirs in vscode.
-- [ ] Run a test to see if we can isolate slurm and docker using `cgroup`?
-- [ ] Fix the import issues - `ExperimentReferenceOf` looks broken.
 - [ ] Adjust schema adding in `dataset_name` nodes.
-- [ ] Adjust datasets accounting for `dataset_name` nodes.
 - [ ] Experiment can be linked to a study - We want to query the exact dataset used in this study.
 - [ ] Add `Kuzmin2018` dataset for interactions, it is smaller and covers all interactions.
 - [ ] Adjust schema for interaction data.